 Yvonne Kiely looks after the written work at Spread.
 She is a music journalist and band manager living in Dublin, and she has presented her research into gender representation in the music magazine industry at conferences in Ireland and abroad.

 Mairead Mullan handles the design and visuals at Spread.
-An upcoming artist, who was involved in the Limerick art scene before making the switch to Dublin, where she is a member of the A4 Sounds studio.
 Her work revolves around the figure of the feminine Other and the mythos of the Self.

 “Our hope with Spread is that it will encourage people to get involved in the conversations that the zine puts out there and to create new conversations.
 Making art and publishing work is difficult in a society that devalues creative endeavours.
 The commercial aspect of media and publishing is something that I think about a lot.
 It inspired the creation of Spread”